The golden berry…what is it exactly? What makes it so special?

 Well, the golden berry comes from the Peruvian and Ecuadorian Andes in South America.

-It is a small, round fruit, almost the size of a marble.
-It resembles a mini version of a yellow tomato.
+It is a small, tart, round fruit, almost the size of a marble.
+It resembles a mini version of a yellow cherry tomato.

 But let’s get one thing straight: the golden berry is not a true berry.
 It is part of the tomato family and closely related to the ground tomato known as ‘tomatillo.’

-Tomatoes are nightshades, a large group of plants that also include potatoes, eggplants, and golden berries.
+Tomatoes are from the nightshade family, a large group of plants that also include potatoes, eggplants, and golden berries.

 The goldenberry fruit is highly concentrated with nutrients and bioactive compounds.

 In Peru, this delicious fruit is an important international export and prominent local food.